Mother helping her son with opening a box. She is wearing Bauerfeind's LumboTrain Back brace

 Other Possible Causes of Back Pain

-• Other conditions that can be the cause of back pain can include Lumbar muscle strains, Sciatica, Scoliosis, Fibromyalgia, Degenerative Disk Diseases and other Spinal conditions such as Lumbar Spinal Stenosis.
+- Other conditions that can be the cause of back pain include Lumbar muscle strains, Sciatica, Scoliosis, Fibromyalgia, Degenerative Disk Diseases and other Spinal conditions such as Lumbar Spinal Stenosis.

 Diagnosis

 X-rays are usually the first imaging tests ordered to see any joint damage and bone spurs.
-Other tests such as MRI, CT scans, Ultrasounds, Bone Scans may be conducted to show soft tissue damage with muscles, ligaments, and bulging discs.
+Other tests such as MRI, CT scans, Ultrasounds, and X-Rays may be conducted to show soft tissue damage with muscles, ligaments, and bulging discs.

-It is also important to take note of relevant information regarding your condition and how you have been managing it so your doctor/clinician can best put a plan together for you.
+It is also important to note relevant information regarding your condition and how you have been managing it so your doctor/clinician can best develop a plan for you.

 Your doctor may ask questions such as where the pain is occurring, how long you have been experiencing pain, the severity of your condition, activities that induce pain, and how it affects your daily life.